rehierl/node-tree-outliner/3-2-implementation/0-3-last-top-level-nodes.md

-add a similar note to "reduced sequences" - add a `lastTopLevelNode` property definition - see the extensions chapter -
+add a similar note to "reduced sequences" - add a `lastTopLevelNode` property definition -
+(/see/ the extensions chapter /) -

 could also define a `Node Section.closeReason` property - and then compare it with a `Section.parentContainer` property -